 3 Ready-to-Preach Easter Sermons to Engage Listeners

 No doubt about it.
-Your Easter sermon is one of the key messages you’ll preach all year long.
-If your church is like most, you’ll see the highest number of visitors you’ll have all year long.
-Better yet, many of these visitors aren’t coming from other churches.
-They’re spiritual seekers who are attending your church to learn about why Easter matters.
+Your Easter sermon is one of the key messages you’ll preach this year.
+If your church is like most, you’ll see the highest number of visitors you’ll have all year long, be that in person or virtually via live streaming.
+Better yet, many of these visitors aren’t coming from other churches, but are spiritual seekers who are attending your church to learn about why Easter matters.

 Not only is your Easter sermon significant because of the opportunity you have to share the gospel. but Easter sermons tend to be tough because you have to come up with one every single year.
 You can’t just rinse and repeat.
 You’ll need to come up with a fresh way to engage your listeners with the same core resurrection message you’ve taught (and they’ve heard) many times before.

 To help you prepare for Easter, we’ve outlined three sermons you can preach on Easter.
-For each one, we’ve included key passages your message could focus on and some of the major points you can make.
+For each one, we’ve included key Easter Bible verses your message could focus on and some of the major points you can make.

 Without the resurrection, the Christian faith has no hope to rest upon.
 But if God raised Jesus from the dead, nothing else really matters and no one can argue Christianity isn’t true.